SiriDB/grafana-siridb-http-example/README.md

 > If you want to learn more about the admin tool, you can look at the Github page: https://github.com/transceptor-technology/siridb-admin#readme

-Create the database on the first siridb server:
+Create the database on the first siridb server which is running on port `9000`:

 ```
 siridb-admin -u sa -p siri -s localhost:9000 new-database -d tutorialdb -t "s" --duration "6h"
 ```

-Now we have a database and we can use the default database user `iris` with password `siri` to extend the database with a replica on the second server:
+Now we have a database and we can use the default database user `iris` with password `siri` to extend the database with a replica on the second server (running on port `9001`):
 ```
 siridb-admin -u sa -p siri -s localhost:9001 new-replica -d tutorialdb -U iris -P siri -S localhost:9000 --pool 0 --force
 ```